 3D Conformal Radiation Therapy

-3D Conformal Radiation Therapy: Radiation therapy delivered with photons and computer planning are the primary means by which treatments are delivered in the current era of medicine, and has been for approximately 30 years.
-This process by definition requires immobilization of the body region followed by a CT scan and very small tattoos.
-The patients “simulation CT” scan can then be used by the radiation oncologist to plan the specific radiation beam arrangements to most effectively treat the tumor and cancer risk areas while avoiding all other normal organs.
+3D conformal radiation therapy is delivered with photons and computer planning and is the primary means by which treatments are delivered today.
+3D conformal radiation therapy has been around for approximately 30 years.
+This process requires immobilization of the body region followed by a CT scan and very small tattoos.
+The patient’s “simulation CT” scan can then be used by the radiation oncologist to plan the specific radiation beam arrangements to most effectively treat the tumor and cancer risk areas while avoiding all other normal organs.
 The goal is always to ensure maximal tumor control or cure while protecting the patient’s adjacent organs and healthy tissues from radiation exposure or injury.
 These treatments are administered once per day, lasting 15 minutes, Monday through Friday.
 All 3D treatments are administered using a linear accelerator in a radiation therapy department.

-Intensity Modulated Radiation Therapy: Occasionally, a more sophisticated or complex radiation therapy beam arrangement is required to deliver a curative dose of radiation above what traditional 3D conformal therapy can provide.
-This may be the result of a need for a higher dose, an area previously treated, or in a body region that has many organs at risk.
-IMRT may offer a greater chance of cure and less long term side effects for certain stages of cancers.
+Occasionally, a more sophisticated or complex radiation therapy beam arrangement is required to deliver a curative dose of radiation above what traditional 3D conformal therapy can provide.
+This may occur when a higher dose is needed, we are focusing on an area previously treated, or we are treating a body region that has many organs at risk.
+IMRT may offer a greater chance of cure and less long-term side effects for certain stages of cancers.
 Your radiation oncologist will determine whether you would benefit from IMRT.

-SRS / SBRT can be used to treat tumors in the brain or body w/ effectiveness equal to surgical removal, without the surgical risks of infection or anesthesia.
+Stereotactic body radiation therapy can be used to treat tumors in the brain or body with effectiveness equal to surgical removal, but without the surgical risks of infection or anesthesia.